cryptomator/cryptomator.github.io/content/comparisons/tresorit-alternative.en.md

 #### Cost Structure

-Cryptomator is free to use (donationware).
-Cryptomator Hub, the team-focused extension, is paid and runs as a self-hosted solution.
+Cryptomator's desktop apps are free to use (donationware), while mobile apps require a one-time purchase.
+Cryptomator Hub, the team-focused extension, is available as self-hosted solution (free for up to 5 users, paid license for larger teams) or as managed solution (paid).
 Tresorit is primarily subscription-based and includes a 14-day trial; a Basic tier with limited features is also available.

 ## Summary: Which Tool Is Right for You?